pulsar-edit/.github/FAQ.md

 # Why Split with Atom-Community, isn't more effort on one project better than two?

-While more effort on a single project is correct, since we are all volunteers here effort on a project you beleive in is most important.
+While more effort on a single project is correct, since we are all volunteers here effort on a project you believe in is most important.

 Due to management, and goal differences a split was needed, since otherwise the team working on a successor of Atom would no longer be working together on any successor.